POSTS

 Now, roughly 300 years later, in the face of accelerating antimicrobial resistance, the world faces another crippling shortcoming - the lack of fast susceptibility testing for bacterial infections.
 In 2014, the Longitude Prize was revived but this time, the goal was a rapid test for antibiotic resistance.

 For ten years, researchers around the globe have participated in the challenge and now the winner has been revealed - The antibiotic susceptibility test developed by Sysmex Astrego.
-The company, first called Astrego Diagnostics, was founded in 2017 by Johan Elf and Özden Baltekin at Uppsala University together with the alumni Elias Amselem and Petter Hammar, and a few experienced engineers from the local diagnostics industry.
+The company, first called Astrego Diagnostics, was founded in 2017 by Johan Elf, PhD student Özden Baltekin, and Ove Öhman, with the Elflab alumni Elias Amselem and Petter Hammar, and a few experienced engineers from the local diagnostics industry as co-founders.
 Astrego was fully acquired by the Sysmex Corporation in 2022.
 Sysmex Astrego finalized the development of the test and brought it to the market.

 What makes this test faster than the competition?
 The answer can be summarized in four different aspects: